Skip to content

 Find problems

-Warnings and disconnected paths are easier to notice when the whole scene is visible.
+Warnings and disconnected paths are easier to notice when the whole route is visible.

 The Explorer is the structured outline.
 It is best for selecting stories, chapters, scenes, assets, characters, variables, and exact nested rows.